nayere6342/sep11-freedom-project/blog/entry04.md

 	* _Mostly because I didn't use slack or any other help like before in the older entries._

-* Also, I had challenges that this was the fact that my IDE keeped lagging throughout the whole time I was testing out things for the project.
+* Also, I had challenges with the fact that my I.D.E keeps lagging throughout the whole time I was testing out things for the project.

-* Another challenge I faced was that I feel thai I didn't tinker enough while working on this entry.
+* Another challenge I faced was that I feel that I didn't tinker enough while working on this entry.
 Thus having a bit of a harder time working on this entry.
 Also, this could have been because of the fact that I keep getting errors, lagging, and plan bugs.

 * One takeaway I had from this was that I need to tinker more in my own time while doing this entry.

-* Last takeaway that I got from this was that I didn't spend my time well in that I didn't make any time so that when I would do it be harder for me.
+* Last takeaway that I got from this was that I didn't spend my time well in that I didn't make any time so that when I would do it was harder for me.

 ---